-If my students are writing a first draft of their project, this self-paced class is designed to bring them through a process to get the first draft done as quickly as possible.
+If my students are writing a first draft of their project, my self-paced craft classes are designed to bring them through a process to get the first draft done as quickly as possible.
 Craft lessons and prompts get them writing about character, plot, playing what if, etc. And writing scenes that fit into the whole.
 They’re accumulating pages in a simple way designed to produce a bones draft of their project.

 Revision Process Class

 This class takes writers through my thorough revision process.
 We begin at the high level of structure, character arc, and theme and work our way down to the scene level.
 Videos, worksheets, and weekly coaching calls are the backbone of this class.
 During the calls you can claim the group’s time for individual questions, help, and coaching.

 When the students have done the revision and rewriting work, they move into a page exchange, where we exchange 50 to 100, or one act at a time, with a small group.
 This is similar to a critique group only we are reading as readers, not writers.
 We’re Educated Beta Readers.
 When we find something that isn’t working we offer solutions to keep the writer writing and getting closer to finishing.
 We check plot and character arc, conflict, suspense, pacing, etc. We edit in larger chunks than most critique groups so it’s faster, too.